danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

 outmagneticmoment, *by default total*
     It can be total or local and determines wether to use the total magnetic moment from the atom or just magnetic moment of the selected shells or orbitals.
-It is used for the Uppsala input file.
+It is used for the Uppsala and Vampire input files.

 savemagnopy, *by default False*
     If True the magnopy input file is saved.